KuongB/lab02-ltkhdl/README.md

 -   **Answer**: Highly **right-skewed**.
 Most listings are under $200, but the tail extends to $10,000+.
 This necessitates the Log-transformation used in my modeling phase.

 ### 4.3.
 Statistical Methodology
 To rigorously validate market differences, I employed **Welch’s t-test** instead of the standard Student’s t-test.
-This choice is crucial because real-world pricing data between different groups (e.g., Manhattan vs. Brooklyn) rarely satisfies the assumption of equal variances (homoscedasticity).
+This choice is crucial because real-world pricing data between different groups (Manhattan vs. Brooklyn,...) rarely satisfies the assumption of equal variances (homoscedasticity).

 **Welch's t-statistic formula breakdown**: